fdformula/MathlyLua/README.md

 package.path = "./?.luac;;"
 ```

+## You may need to edit browser-setting.lua.

+See the contents in the file.

 ## Three important things you need to know.

 ### 1. A mathly matrix/metatable is a LUA table, but a LUA table is not